Tech stocks lead Wall Street lower, breaking winning streak - NewsBreak

 Wall Street capped a choppy week of trading Friday with a broad slide for stocks that left the major indexes in the red for the week.

-The Standard & Poor's 500 closed 1.3% lower, breaking a four-week winning streak.
+The S&P 500 closed 1.3% lower, breaking a four-week winning streak.
 Shares in more than 80% of the companies in the benchmark index fell, with technology stocks driving much of the pullback.

 Friday marked the heaviest selling for the market, including the S&P 500′s biggest decline in more than seven weeks, after a solid run of weekly gains.
 The strong market rally in July and early August followed better-than-expected company earnings and signs that the economy is slowing, possibly setting the stage for less aggressive rate hikes, the Federal Reserve’s main tool for taming surging inflation.